Story about my Brother, General Hieu

 LTC Thuong writes a detailed narrative of the Snoul battle entitled, The Truth of a Forgotten Battlefield

-But then when the enemy started to mince the bait with waves of attacks at regimental level against 8th Task Force units in Snoul in the end of May, General Minh denied General Hieu the use of the reserved force composed of eight task forces to corner the enemy as planned.
+But then when the enemy started to mince the bait with waves of attacks at a regimental level against 8th Task Force units in Snoul at the end of May, General Minh denied General Hieu the use of the reserve force composed of eight task forces to corner the enemy as planned.
 And General Hieu was forced to retreat the 8th Task Force to Loc Ninh.

 During the period of the Snoul operation, my brother wrote three letters addressed to his wife.

-Today I am going to Loc Ninh to command an operation in Kampuchea.
-Although the operation will last an indefinite period of time, I will certainly have the opportunity to return to Lai Khe.
+Today I am going to Loc Ninh to command operation in Kampuchea.
+Although the operation will last an indefinite period, I will undoubtedly have the opportunity to return to Lai Khe.
 As of returning to Saigon, it will depend on the situation over there.

-I take the opportunity of Dong's return to send you March paycheck, if I wait for another opportunity I am afraid you will run out of spending money.
+I take the opportunity of Dong's return to send you a March paycheck; if I wait for another chance, I am afraid you will run out of spending money.

 If Hoang is still opinionated, you should use some psychology in reasoning with him and avoid talking badly about him in front of other kids or other adults.
 On the contrary, if he does something worth praising, you should speak up in front of other persons.